Speak now

 • When taking public transport, it is customary to let passengers off before you enter.

-• When taking escalators, locals stand on the right, and let people in a rush pass on the left.
+• For your safety on escalators, please stand still and do not walk.
+Locals generally stand on the right, allowing those in a hurry to pass on the left.

 • To keep up with the fast pace, locals always prepare their ticket or Octopus card before they get to the barrier.